 We recommend Synthetic brushes over Natural Hair brushes as a general rule since they withstand the abuse of Acrylic paint and they clean more easily.
 You must not let the Acrylic paint dry on your brush as this is really difficult to get out.
 Grab a rag or kitchen towel and wipe away any excess paint from your brush to begin with; this will make the washing process faster and easier.
 Thoroughly rinse the brush with water and wipe the brush in your palm to get the paint out.
 You can use soap to speed this process and condition your brushes.

 A good tip is not to load the brush right down to the ferrule.
 You must make sure you clean the whole brush; not doing so will cause it to splay outwards.
-Oil cleans oil, so safflower & linseed oils works too.
 Be sure to reshape the brush once you’ve cleaned it through and a great tip by Richard Schmid is to fold card over your flats and filberts and clip a peg on them to hold them in shape.

 Truthfully there’s a million and one ways.
-Everyone has their own way of doing things but I’ve written more specifically about our Oil Brushes.
+Everyone has their own way of doing things but I’ve written more specifically about our Oil Brushes in this blog.

 The colour of the hairs or fibres will change over time – this is normal and does not affect the performance of the brush.
-For any synthetic brushes loosing their shape you can hold them in boiling water for 30 seconds, this should help pull them back into shape.
+For any synthetic brushes loosing their shape you can hold them in just below boiling water for 30 seconds to a minute, this should help pull them back into shape.

 The best advice one can give is to ask!
 Ask your teacher and your art friends.
 If you find a way that works for you then stick with it.
 Just remember, your brushes are an investment and worth taking care of.